RobbieW69/7DTD-Mods-A21/README.md

 + Terrain based movement speed re-added.
 + All cars now have a chance to drop Wheels when harvesting.
 + Many items previously unable to pick up are now able to be picked up with E.
-+ Player does more headshot damage with any wepaon, but all Ammo types have been updated to do about 300% more headshot damage.
++ Player does more headshot damage with any weapon, but all Ammo types have been updated to do about 300% more headshot damage.
 + All skill perks now only cost 1 point.
 + You gain 5 skill points per level.
 + Rule One Cardio now increased values even more.